-"It is a challenge for them to give them back their pride of identity ... of belonging ...
+"It is a challenge for them to give them back their pride of identity ... of belonging ... and that they feel proud of what they have and recognize themselves..."

-• Overcome the socio-economic difficulties that many families face.
+Overcome the socio-economic difficulties that many families face.
 Stakeholders remark: "they do not choose to come", their greatest and best adaptation is dependent on the movement and family settlement itself.
-In many cases they need adapt to a new socio-economic status.
+In many cases they need adapt to a new socioeconomic status.
 Especially they need to cope with the restrictions imposed when it is lesser than in its country of origin, and recover from the social and economic situations of a precarious nature (shared houses, parents with a precarious economic environment without resources to meet the needs of their children, deprived environments, etc.)